-- Smart Card Reader: System configured to auto-detect the type of smart card reader.
-Reference "Supported Smart Card Terminals and Tokens" in the ZENworks Full Disk Encryption Agent Reference to see a list of supported smart cards. - PKCS#11 Provider: Select the PKCS #11 provider used by the devices to which this policy will be assigned. - Create PBA account for first smart card user who logs in to the ZENworks PBA after the policy is applied (User Capturing): Select this option to automatically capture the credentials of the first user to authenticate after the policy is applied.
+- Smart Card Reader: Select the card reader used by the devices to which this policy will be assigned. - PKCS#11 Provider: Select the PKCS #11 provider used by the devices to which this policy will be assigned. - Create PBA account for first smart card user who logs in to the ZENworks PBA after the policy is applied (User Capturing): Select this option to automatically capture the credentials of the first user to authenticate after the policy is applied.
 During the first reboot after the policy is applied, the PBA login screen is displayed and the user is prompted for the smart card.
 The PBA captures the smart card credentials (certificate and PIN).
 During subsequent reboots, the PBA login accepts the captured smart card credentials.